python/cpython/Doc/library/future_builtins.rst

    ... code using Python 3-style map and filter ...

-The :term:`2to3` tool that ports Python 2 code to Python 3 will recognize this usage and leave the new builtins alone.
+The :term:`2to3` tool that ports Python 2 code to Python 3 will recognize this usage and leave the new built-ins alone.

 .. note::

-   The Python 3 :func:`print` function is already in the builtins, but cannot be accessed from Python 2 code unless you use the appropriate future statement::
+   The Python 3 :func:`print` function is already in the built-ins, but cannot be accessed from Python 2 code unless you use the appropriate future statement::

       from __future__ import print_function

-Available builtins are:
+Available built-ins are:

 .. function:: ascii(object)